-Laptop manufacturers are releasing new laptops with an automatic start feature.
-Such laptops are available in the market for the past few years.
-Such machines like ThinkPad T450s open themselves when you open the lid.
+Laptop manufacturers are releasing new laptops with an automatic startup feature.
+Such laptops have been available on the market for a few years.
+Such laptop as the ThinkPad T450s open by themselves when you open the lid.

-The feature is beneficial for the users as you don’t have to press the power button to start your laptop.
-It helps you to continue your activities in real-time if you use it with hibernate functionality.
+This feature is beneficial to users because you don’t have to press the power button to start your laptop.
+It helps you to continue your activities in real time when you use it with the hibernation feature

-We should also remember that the lid feature will not work until your laptop hardware supports it.
-Some users feel that it’s a windows feature.
-It is a myth.
+We should also remember that the lid function only works when your laptop’s hardware supports it.
+Some users believe that it’s a Windows feature.
+This is a myth.
 You can try Windows 10 on old laptop models.
-The machine will not show you the lid option.
+The device won’t show you the lid option

-Since it’s an additional feature, some users like it, some don’t.
-In this article, you will know how we can enable or disable the lid open feature.
-We will learn it through different methods.
+Since it’s an additional feature, some users like it, others don’t.
+In this article, you’ll learn how to enable or disable the lid open feature.
+We’ll learn it with different methods.

 How to Turn off Lid Open Features in Your Laptop?

-Follow the given below steps to turn off your laptop lid open feature:
+Follow the steps below to disable the laptop lid opening feature:

-Step 1: right-click on the battery icon located on the right-hand side of the taskbar.
+Step 1: Right-click the battery icon on the right side of the taskbar

-Step 4: in the left-hand side, you will find a link with the name Choose what closing the lid does.
-Hit on this link.
-It will navigate you to the System Settings.
+Step 4: On the left side, you’ll find a link called Choose what the closing lid does.
+Click on this link.
+It’ll redirect you to the System Settings.

-Step 7: To save the settings, click on the Save Changes button.
+Step 7: To save the settings, click the Save Changes button.

 Step 9: Close the lid of your laptop.

 Step 10: Open the lid again.
-Now, it should not turn on your laptop automatically.
-If it does, verify the settings again.
+Now your laptop shouldn’t turn on automatically.
+If this is the case, check the settings again.

-If you stop automatically turning on the feature by lid open, it will also disable the lid to perform shut down, sleep, or hibernate activities.
+If you interrupt the automatic power- on by opening the lid, shutdown, hibernation or hibernation will also be disabled.
 Choose wisely.
-We recommend you use the lid open feature on your laptop.
-It saves a lot of time and increases productivity.
+We recommend that you use the open lid feature on your laptop.
+It saves a lot of time and increases productivity

-Some laptop manufacturers like Lenovo have started providing lid turn on or off BIOS features (Basic Input Output System) settings.
-We don’t recommend you to open BIOS settings if you are a beginner.
+Some laptop manufacturers, like Lenovo, now offer the option to turn the lid on or off: BIOS (Basic Input Output System).
+We don’t recommend you to open BIOS settings if you’re a beginner.

 How to Change Lid Open Option with Run Window

-Step 1: To open the Run Window, the easiest method is to press Windows Key+R together.
-It will open the Run window, where you can type the command for the execution.
+Step 1: To open the Run window, the easiest way is to press the Windows key+R key combination.
+This will open the Run window where you can type the command to run it

-And press Enter Button.
-It is better to copy-paste the above command to avoid any typing error.
+And press the Enter key.
+It’s better to copy and paste the above command to avoid typos.

-Step 3: Once you press the Enter button and your command execution is successful, the Power Options window will popup.
+Step 3: Once you press the Enter key and the command is successfully executed, the Power Options window will pop up

-Step 5: You should expand the Power Buttons and lid with a + sign on the left-hand side.
+Step 5: You should expand the Power buttons and lid with a + sign on the left side.

-Step 7: expand the Lid open action by clicking on the + sign on the left-hand side.
+Step 7: Expand the Lid open action by clicking on the + sign on the left side.

-Step 8: you will get two choices: on battery option and the plugged-in option.
-From the drop-down list, you can choose the required option as per your need.
+Step 8: You’ll get two options: the “On Battery” option and the “Plugged In” option.
+From the drop-down list you can select the desired option according to your needs

-Step 9: After making the necessary changes, click on the Apply button.
+Step 9: After you’ve made the necessary changes, click the Apply button.

-Step 10: click on the OK button and close the power options window.
+Step 10: Click the OK button and close the Power Options window.

-Step 12: now, you can check whether the recent changes are working or not.
-If not, follow the same procedure again to check the settings and edit it as per the requirement.
+Step 12: Now you can check if the last changes work or not.
+If not, perform the same procedure again to check the settings and change them as needed.

 How to Reactivate the Missing Lid Option?